laurapitulice/InkTime/README.md

 ---

+## Hardware Design & PCB Layout

+### 1. Component Placement Strategy
+The layout process followed a "mechanical-first" approach to ensure perfect alignment with the enclosure:
+* **Mechanical Constraints:** Critical components (USB-C connector, side buttons, and the E-Paper FPC connector) were placed first and **locked** to prevent accidental displacement during the routing process.
+* **Logical Grouping:** Components were clustered according to their schematic blocks.
+ICs were placed centrally to their respective functional areas to minimize signal path lengths.
+* **Top-Side Only:** All components are placed exclusively on the **TOP layer** to simplify manufacturing and thermal management.
+* **Microcontroller:** The **nRF52840** is positioned relatively in the center of the board to maintain balanced access to all peripheral blocks it commands.
+* **User Interface:** Test points and tactile buttons were strategically placed along the board edges for easy access during debugging and final assembly.

+### 2. Design Rules & Routing
+The board utilizes a **2-layer stack-up** with a focus on signal integrity and power stability:
+* **Power & Ground:**
+    * Power traces are maintained at a width of **≥ 0.3 mm**, while signal traces are **≥ 0.15 mm**.
+    * **Daisy-chaining** was avoided for power; instead, a **branching topology** was used to prevent ground/power loops.
+    * Solid **GND polygon pours** are implemented on both Top and Bottom layers, connected by stitching vias to ensure a low-impedance return path.
+* **Decoupling:** 100nF capacitors are placed as close as possible to the power pins of each integrated circuit to filter high-frequency noise.
+* **Geometry:** Strictly utilized **45° angles** and smooth miters; 90° bends were eliminated to prevent signal reflections and manufacturing "acid traps."
+* **Trace Optimization:** Routes were kept as short as possible.
+Via usage was minimized, only added when top-layer density required a transition to the bottom layer.
+Traces were kept away from sensitive areas like the crystal oscillator and inductors.

+### 3. RF & EMI Management
+Special precautions were taken for the wireless and power sections:
+* **Antenna Integrity:** The ceramic antenna is isolated in the top-right corner.
+A strict **keep-out zone** (no copper, traces, or vias) was maintained around the antenna to prevent signal degradation and interference.
+* **Inductor Orientation:** Series inductors (**L2, L3**) are positioned **perpendicularly** (90°) to each other to minimize mutual magnetic coupling and unwanted electromagnetic field amplification.
+* **Clean Zones:** No traces were routed underneath inductors, the crystal oscillator, or mounting holes to maintain signal purity.

+### 4. Design Rule Check (DRC) & Intentional Exceptions
+The design was verified against custom DRC rules.
+Some errors were manually reviewed and accepted based on specific design requirements:
+* **Dimension/Clearance Errors:** The USB-C connector and buttons extend slightly beyond the PCB edge for enclosure alignment.
+These "Dimension" errors are intentional and neglected.
+* **Via-in-Pad:** In extremely dense areas where traditional routing was inaccessible, **0.15 mm micro-vias** were placed within pads to facilitate connectivity.
+* **3D Modeling:** 3D models were applied to bulky and critical components for enclosure fit-checks; small passives use standard footprint placeholders.

+### 5. Final Verification
+* **Clear Silkscreen:** All labels and component designators were cleaned and oriented for high legibility (clear and readable).
+* **Connectivity Audit:** A final manual and automated netlist audit was performed to ensure 100% routing completion.
+* **Manufacturing Ready:** DRC was cleared of all non-intentional errors, ensuring the board meets professional fabrication capabilities.

+---

+## Debug and Programming
+- **SWD:** Programming and debugging via Tag-Connect TC2030 connector
+- **USB:** Serial communication and charging

+---

 ## Power Consumption and Battery Life

 The device is optimized for ultra-low power operation, leveraging the nRF52840's sleep states and power-gating techniques for high-voltage peripherals.